-- 365,649 shares of common stock issuable upon the exercise of outstanding options at a weighted average exercise price of \$16.08 per share; - 65,823 shares of common stock issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$18.11 per share; and - shares of our common stock reserved for future issuance under our 2017 Incentive Award Plan that will go into effect immediately prior to the completion of this offering, or the 2017 Plan, which includes 106,792 shares reserved for future issuance under the Amended and Restated 2007 Equity Incentive Plan, or the 2007 Plan, that will be added to the shares reserved under the 2017 Plan upon its effectiveness.
+- 243,369 shares of common stock issuable upon the exercise of outstanding options under our Amended and Restated 2007 Equity Incentive Plan, or the 2007 Plan, at a weighted average exercise price of \$23.95 per share; - 44,101 shares of common stock issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$27.01 per share; and - 1,832,460 shares of our common stock issued or reserved for future issuance under our 2017 Incentive Award Plan that will go into effect immediately prior to the completion of this offering, or the 2017 Plan, which includes (i) 42,813 shares of restricted stock that we intend to grant under the 2017 Plan in connection with this offering and (ii) 39,992 shares reserved for future issuance under the Amended and Restated 2007 Equity Incentive Plan, or the 2007 Plan, that will be added to the shares reserved under the 2017 Plan upon its effectiveness.

-Except as otherwise indicated, all information in this prospectus assumes:
+Except as otherwise indicated, all information in this prospectus:

-- the filing of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws immediately prior to the completion of this offering; - the conversion of all outstanding shares of our Series A Preferred Stock and our Series B Preferred Stock into 5,446,978 shares of our common stock, which will occur immediately prior to the completion of this offering; - the conversion of the \$16.0 million preference payment, and of approximately \$7.9 million of accumulated and unpaid dividends, on our Series A Preferred Stock into shares of our common stock, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, which will occur immediately prior to the completion of this offering; - the cash payment of approximately \$4.9 million of accumulated and unpaid dividends on our Series B Preferred Stock; - · no exercise of the outstanding options and warrants described above; and - no exercise by the underwriters of their option to purchase additional shares of common stock.
+- gives effect to the one-for-0.67 reverse stock split of our common stock that was consummated on October 5, 2017; - gives effect to the filing of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws immediately prior to the completion of this offering; - gives effect to the conversion of all outstanding shares of our Series A Preferred Stock and our Series B Preferred Stock into 3,649,475 shares of our common stock, each of which will occur immediately prior to the completion of this offering; - gives effect to the conversion of the \$16.0 million cash preference payment, and approximately \$8.4 million of accumulated and unpaid dividends as of June 30, 2017 (\$8.9 million as of September 30, 2017), on our Series A Preferred Stock into 1,913,353 shares of our common stock, at a conversion price equal to the initial public offering price of \$13.00 per share; - assumes no exercise of the outstanding options and warrants described above; and - assumes no exercise by the underwriters of their option to purchase additional shares of common stock.